 We conclude that constituency statutes have failed to deliver their promised benefits.
-These conclusions have implications not only for the long-standing debate on the merits of constituency statutes but also for the general debate on stakeholder capitalism.
-Our findings cast substantial doubt on the wisdom of relying on the discretion of corporate leaders, as stakeholderism advocates, to address concerns about the adverse effects of corporations on their stakeholders.
+These conclusions have implications not only for the long-standing debate on the merits of constituency statutes, but also for the general debate on stakeholder capitalism.
+Our findings cast substantial doubt on the wisdom of relying on the discretion of corporate leaders to serve as stakeholderism advocates and to address concerns about the adverse effects of corporations on their stakeholders.

 Our analysis is organized as follows.
 Part II discusses the importance of the debate on stakeholderism.
 We explain that the debate seems to have reached a critical juncture.
-We briefly describe the positions of stakeholderists and their critics, and we discuss how their disagreement is grounded in different expectations as to whether corporate leaders are likely to use discretionary power to give independent weight to stakeholder interests.
+We briefly describe the positions of stakeholderists and their critics, and discuss how their disagreement is grounded in different expectations as to whether corporate leaders are likely to use discretionary power to give independent weight to stakeholder interests.

 Part III sets the stage for our empirical analysis by discussing how stakeholderist concerns played a key role in the passage of constituency statutes.
-It also overviews the landscape of constituency statutes and their main features.
-Finally, this Part explains why, in examining the performance of constituency statutes in protecting stakeholders, private equity acquisitions of public companies are worth studying.
+It also surveys the landscape of constituency statutes and their main features.
+Finally, this Part explains why, in examining the performance of constituency statutes in protecting stakeholders, it is valuable to study private equity acquisitions of public companies.
 Because these transactions move assets to the hands of managers with powerful incentives to maximize financial returns, such transactions often pose risks to stakeholders, which corporate leaders who care about stakeholders may seek to address.

 Part IV presents our empirical analysis.
-We focus on the twenty-year period of 2000 through 2019.
-For this period, we examine all private equity acquisitions of significant size in which the target was a public company incorporated in a state with a constituency statute in force.
-Our sample includes 105 acquisitions of companies incorporated in 18 different states with constituency statutes.
-For each of these transactions, we hand-collect and analyze detailed information about the process leading to the transactions and the full sets of terms negotiated by the parties.
+We focused on the twenty-year period of 2000 through 2019, examining all private equity acquisitions of significant size in which the target was a public company incorporated in a state with a constituency statute in force.
+Our sample included 105 acquisitions of companies incorporated in 18 different states with constituency statutes.
+For each of these transactions, we hand-collected and analyzed detailed information about the process leading to the transactions and the full sets of terms negotiated by the parties.

-Examining various dimensions of the process leading to the acquisition agreements, we find that these agreements were often a product of a long bargaining process, which produced substantial benefits for shareholders and corporate leaders.
+Examining various dimensions of the process leading to the acquisition agreements, we found that these agreements were often a product of a long bargaining process, which produced substantial benefits for shareholders and corporate leaders.
 Shareholders enjoyed sizable premiums over the pre-deal stock price.
-Corporate leaders, in addition to the gains made on their own equity holdings, commonly secured additional payments, and in many cases received commitments for continued employment after the acquisition.
+Corporate leaders, in addition to the gains made on their own equity holdings, commonly secured additional payments, and, in many cases, received commitments for continued employment after the acquisition.

-At the same time, however, corporate leaders made little use of their bargaining power to obtain any constraints on the ability of the private equity buyer to impose adverse effects on stakeholders.
-For example, although concerns about layoffs and downsizing induced labor unions to support constituency statutes, we find that in more than 95% of the cases corporate leaders did not negotiate any restrictions to the freedom of the private equity buyer to fire employees.
-Even in the handful of cases in which any such restrictions were included, the contractual clauses are narrow and vague and in any event do not provide employees with enforceable rights.
+At the same time, however, corporate leaders made little use of their bargaining power to attain any constraints on the ability of the private equity buyer to impose adverse effects on stakeholders.
+For example, although concerns about layoffs and downsizing induced labor unions to support constituency statutes, we found that in over 95% of the cases, corporate leaders did not negotiate any restrictions on the freedom of the private equity buyers to fire employees.
+Even in the handful of cases in which any such restrictions were included, the contractual clauses were narrow and vague and, in any event, did not provide employees with enforceable rights.

-Furthermore, we find that corporate leaders generally did not negotiate any constraints on the buyer’s post-deal business decisions that could pose risks to consumers, suppliers, creditors, or the environment.
+Furthermore, we found that corporate leaders generally did not negotiate any constraints on the buyer’s post-deal business decisions that could pose risks to consumers, suppliers, creditors, or the environment.
 In a very small minority of cases, we found buyer commitments to retain the location of company headquarters or to continue some local investments or philanthropy.
-But our analysis of the legal details indicates that these rare commitments were still rather “soft”.
+But our analysis of the legal details indicates that these rare commitments were still rather “soft.”
 Unlike commitments to shareholders or corporate leaders, they were vague, under-specified and did not provide beneficiaries with any enforceable rights.